Foreign Qualified Lawyers

 Islamabad Bar Council: We aim to

-provide support and guidance to
+provide support and guidance to streamline the licensure process for

 foreign qualified lawyers.